top of page

 A Sacred Guru is an intellectual and/or spiritual teacher who counsels and advises others to achieve deeper meaning in their lives.
-The Guru's role is to provide others with meaningful teachings and mentorship.
-Ideally, he is wise, conscientious, knowledgeable and honest.
-The Guru may advocate traditional spiritual philosophies and rhetoric or she may espouse her own cultivated beliefs and teachings.
+The Guru's role is to provide others with important, philosophical teachings and mentorship.
+Ideally, he/she is wise, conscientious, knowledgeable, and honest.
+The Guru may advocate traditional spiritual philosophies and rhetoric, or they may espouse their own cultivated beliefs and teachings.
 Ultimately, a Guru will guide you on your path and empower you to become a self-sufficient, content person with strong moral beliefs and a desire to cultivate inner peace while doing good in the world.

 Who is the Sacred Clown?

-Traditionally, they were trusted healers, interpreters of dreams and people of great medicine.
+Traditionally, they were trusted healers, interpreters of dreams, and people of great medicine.
 In indigenous Native American society, Sacred Clowns acted in ridiculous, obscene, and comical ways, especially during sacred ceremonies.
-They were thought to be fearless and painless and often dressed in a bizarre and ludicrous manner, Yet, Sacred Clowns were highly respected, initiated people of great insight, wisdom and radical intelligence.
+They were thought to be fearless and painless and often dressed in bizarre and ludicrous manners.
+Yet, Sacred Clowns were highly respected, initiated people of great insight, wisdom, and radical intelligence.

 Jesus: "Ok Buddha, let's get this straight.
-Are you saying that we have the same holiness status as that clown below?"
+Are you saying that we have the same holiness status as that Heyoka below?"

 Buddha: "I agree!
 I just wish she would take things more seriously...
 She's always playing the fool!'